OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

 generally stored in the managed data as JSON represented as a String.
 This may be customized further to do additional work with or transformation on that data.

-The sync.json script demonstrates the use of event hooks to perform an action.
-In this example there are two hooks, one for the onCreate event and another for onUpdate, both for the managed user to external repo user case.
+The sync.json file demonstrates the use of event hooks to perform an action.
+In this example there are two hooks, one for the onCreate event and another for onUpdate, both for the managed user to external repo mapping.
 In both events this sample will log a statement to OpenIDM's log file (see the logs directory) when a managed user is created or updated in the external repo.
 In both cases the script is explicitly included in the sync.json file but could just as easily have referenced